thisishaoqian/haoqian.info/_posts/2023-06-22-wealth-creation.md

 Traditional theory suggests that wealth is accumulated from the saving of income.
 Image a person constantly saving a certain percentage of his income; his total wealth is his accumulated saving.
 Considering the country or global perspective, the sum of all accumulated saving from each entity forms the total wealth.
 However, this theory needed to explain the following statistical data.

-## Global wealth grew significantly in 2020 when the world was affected by COVID.
+## Global wealth grew significantly during COVID.

 COVID has become a perfect natural experiment for testing this theory.
 Unintuitively, global wealth grew significantly in 2020 when economic activity took a severe hit by COVID.
 Specifically, the global GDP went down by -3.1% (suggesting the global income reduces by 3.1%), yet global wealth increased by 4.1%.
 Citation.